-In addition to its mail service, the Australia Post brand also offers insurance products including car, travel and home and contents cover.
-Read on to understand if home and contents insurance from Australia Post is suitable for you.
+In addition to its mail service, the Australia Post brand offers insurance products to cover your car, travels and home and contents.
+Read on to find out whether home and contents insurance from Australia Post is right for you.

 Show code & visit siteAU****After the store tab opens, come back to copy the code

 Compare Australia Post Home Insurance options below

 Australia Post offers three home insurance cover options: Gold Home Insurance, Gold Contents Insurance and Gold Home and Contents Insurance.
 Each of these policies is underwritten by Auto & General Insurance Company and provides protection for your home and possessions against a wide range of risks.

 Australia Post Gold Home Insurance

 Australia Post Gold Home Insurance provides cover for your residential building, domestic fixtures and permanent structural improvements.

 Australia Post Gold Contents Insurance covers household goods and personal effects that you own or are legally responsible for and that are in your home.

 Australia Post Gold Home and Contents Insurance combines the cover of the above two policies into one comprehensive package.